 Born and raised in Bangladesh, Fayeza completed her MA from the English Department of Dhaka University, Bangladesh before coming to the US.
 A Fulbright scholar, she then earned an MA and a PhD in English from the University of Florida.

 Fayeza Hasanat is an academic writer by vocation and a creative writer by avocation.
-The Bird Catcher and Other Stories, her debut story collection is coming out in November (Jaded Ibis Press).
+The Bird Catcher and Other Stories, her debut story collection was published in November 2018 (Jaded Ibis Press).
 Bengal Lights Publishers has published its Bangladesh edition in the same year.
-Her second story collection, Love Has No Story to Tell is ready to see a publisher.
+Her second story collection, A Serenade of Love is scheduled to be published from Bangladesh in 2020.
 She is currently at work on a novel.

 A mother of two, Fayeza lives with her husband in Orlando, Florida, where she plans to stay forever: soaked in rain and drenched in sun.